The creeds of Saint Irenaeus

 Later, in Book 3, Chapter 4, Irenaeus sums up the faith of the church, again emphasizing that the church uniquely holds the deposit of the faith, “since the apostles, like a rich man [depositing his money] in a bank, lodged in her hands most copiously all things pertaining to the truth: so that every man, whosoever will, can draw from her the water of life.”

-To which course many nations of those barbarians who believe in Christ do assent, having salvation written in their hearts by the Spirit, without paper or ink, and, carefully preserving the ancient tradition, believing in one God, the Creator of heaven and earth, and all things therein, by means of Christ Jesus, the Son of God; who, because of His surpassing love towards His creation, condescended to be born of the virgin, He Himself uniting man through Himself to God, and having suffered under Pontius Pilate, and rising again, and having been received up in splendour, shall come in glory, the Saviour of those who are saved, and the Judge of those who are judged, and sending into eternal fire those who transform the truth, and despise His Father and His advent.
-Those who, in the absence of written documents, have believed this faith, are barbarians, so far as regards our language; but as regards doctrine, manner, and tenor of life, they are, because of faith, very wise indeed; and they do please God, ordering their conversation in all righteousness, chastity, and wisdom.
+Many nations of those barbarians who believe in Christ agree with this teaching.
+Having salvation written in their hearts by the Spirit, without paper or ink, and carefully preserving the ancient tradition, they believe in one God, the Creator of heaven, earth, and everything in them, by means of Christ Jesus, the Son of God.
+Because of His great love for His creation, He willingly was born of the Virgin, uniting humanity to God in Himself.
+He suffered under Pontius Pilate, rose again from the dead, and was received up in glory.
+He will come again in glory as the Savior of the saved and the Judge of those who are judged.
+And He will send into eternal fire those who corrupt the truth and reject His Father and His coming.

 In the third and final place where Irenaeus writes a creedal statement, his emphasis is on the creedal statement as being the judge of who belongs to the church and who does not (Book 4, Chapter 33):